The Constitution of the Boston University Council

 The Committee on Undergraduate Academic Programs and Policies shall include a standing sub-committee called the General Education Committee (GEC).
 The GEC shall have the responsibility for considering and approving program elements of the University-wide General Education Program.

-The President, University Provost, or Chair of the Faculty Council shall charge the appropriate committees with the development or review of policies relating to academic matters of the University under that committee’s purview.
-The co-chairs of the committee shall bring recommendations of the committee to the Faculty Council and the Council of Deans for review and comment prior to consideration by the full Council.
+The President, University Provost, or Chair of the Faculty Council shall charge the appropriate committees and sub-committees with the development or review of policies relating to academic matters of the University under that committee’s or sub-committee’s purview.
+The co-chairs of the committee or sub-committee shall bring recommendations of the committee or sub-committee to the Faculty Council and the Council of Deans for review and comment prior to consideration by the full Council.
 Ordinarily, the Council will not act upon a proposal during the meeting at which it is first presented, provided, however, that the Council in its discretion may waive this requirement.
 Final recommendations of the University Council shall be transmitted to the President, who shall inform the University Council and Faculty Council of his/her decision on the matter.

 The Council may establish by-laws consistent with the provisions of this Constitution.
 By-laws may be adopted, amended, or repealed at any meeting of the Council by a two-thirds vote of those present and voting, provided that the full text of the proposal has been submitted in writing to each member of the Council at least ten days before the meeting.